prajwalkrai/E-Commerce-Website/README.md

-# E-Commerce Website Project
+# Shopping Website Project

-Welcome to the E-Commerce Website project.
-This project is a simple HTML/CSS/Java-script(Basic) E-commerce template with a focus on showcasing products and providing a pleasant user experience.
+Welcome to the Shopping Website project.
+This project is a simple HTML/CSS/Java-script(Basic) Shopping template with a focus on showcasing products and providing a pleasant user experience.

 ## Features